BLCM/bl3mods/Aaron0000/Balands/README.md

 Torch - Capacity reduced by 70%, recharge rate buffed by 75%, recharge delay improved by 10%, fireball damage increase by 80%, fireball speed increased by 200%, fireball explosion radius increased by 300%, now always spawns with maximum shield parts.

-Void Rift - No change beyond what the Impaler and Black Hole have.
+Void Rift - No change beyond what the Impaler and Black Hole have, updated the description slightly.

 PANGOLIN UNIQUE SHIELDS
 -----------------------